Sjors/dao-challenge-blog/source/_posts/challenge-8.md

 ## Dapple and Tests

-Additionally, I added [Dapple](https://dapple.readthedocs.io/) to the project.
+In addition to the above changes, I added [Dapple](https://dapple.readthedocs.io/) to the project.
 Apparently it does many things, but for now, the only feature I'm using is [Tests](https://dapple.readthedocs.io/en/master/test/), and it's great.

 Here's one test I wrote, which checks that when user A pays for a token, their token balance is increased: